-On August 30, 2018, the Board of the Agency adopted a resolution authorizing the issuance of additional State Appropriation Bonds (Housing Infrastructure) in the aggregate principal amount of not to exceed \$40 million for the purpose of providing funds to make loans for certain statutorily-authorized purposes.
-The State Appropriation Bonds (Housing Infrastructure), 2018 Series ABCD in the aggregate principal amount of \$24.185 million were delivered on September 25, 2018 pursuant to that authorization as well as authorizations by resolutions adopted in July 2016 and August 2017.
+On July 25, 2019, the Board of the Agency adopted a resolution authorizing the issuance of additional State Appropriation Bonds (Housing Infrastructure) up to the aggregate principal amount of \$80 million for the purpose of providing funds to make loans for certain statutory-authorized purposes.
+The State Appropriated Bonds (Housing Infrastructure), 2019 Series ABCD, in the aggregate principal amount of \$25.640 million are expected to be delivered in September 2019 pursuant to that authorization.